 - Church History (emphasis on Universalism)

-- Synthesis of Scripture
+- Synthesis of Scripture (first half)

 - Pastoral Ethics

-- Association for Clinical Pastoral Education
+* The Association for Clinical Pastoral Education

-- College of Pastoral Supervision and Psychotherapy
+* The College of Pastoral Supervision and Psychotherapy

 * or other organizations as may be available in your area, and approved by the CUA.